mitradranirban/mypysky/Readme.md

 Press 'w' or Up arrow to jump

+Collect candles to increase scores

-Collect candle and stars to increase scores
+Collect stars to increase health

-Contact with crab and krill will decrease your health - try to avoid them
+Contact with crab, krill and stone will decrease your health - try to avoid them

+Press 'q' to quit

 The python script is written with help from multiple sources